LunarG/VulkanSamples/API-Samples/Tutorial/markdown/02-enumerate_devices.md

 Code file for this section is `02-enumerate_devices.cpp`

-The next step in the samples progression is determining the physical graphics devices present on the system.
+The next step in the samples progression is determining the physical devices present on the system.

 After you have created an instance, the loader knows how many Vulkan physical devices are available, but your application doesn't know this yet.